antvis/AVA/sites/ava-site/docs/api/data-wizard/data-frame.en.md

 ```

 ## getByIntegerIndex
-Get and cut data by row and column numerical index.
+Get data by row location and column location using integer-index.
 Similar to the `get` method, but only can be used by the integer index.
-For example, `getByIntegerIndex(0, 0)` takes the data of the first row and column.
+For example, `getByIntegerIndex(0, 0)` gets the data of the first row and column.

 ### Parameters
-**rowLoc** Row position _required_
+**rowLoc** Row location _required_

-The row position to be described using the row value index.
+The integer-index row location.

 Type `number | number[] | string`

-**colLoc** Column position _optional_
+**colLoc** Column location _optional_

-The column position to be described using the column numeric index.
+The nteger-index column location.

 Type `number | number[] | string`